 Classroom Prayer: Each class period begins with prayer, utilizing both traditional prayers and original prayers composed by teachers and students.

-School Weekly Masses: The whole school gathers each Wednesday at 11 AM for the celebration of the liturgy.
-Music is led by student volunteers.
+School Weekly Masses: The whole school gathers each Wednesday at 10:15 AM for the celebration of the liturgy.
+Music is led by students.

 Graduation Mass: The graduation ceremony is a dignified, traditional ceremony which includes faculty dressed in full academic regalia including mortar board and gown, the celebration of the Mass, and a beautiful commencement ceremony.
 Musical talents of our seniors is often a great highlight!